-The Kingdom of Tonga is an archipelago of 176 islands located in the South Pacific Ocean.
-Captain James Cook explored Tonga in 1773 and was so impressed with their local hospitality he called them the ‘Friendly Islands’.
+The Kingdom of Tonga is located in the South Pacific Ocean.
+Captain James Cook explored Tonga in 1773 and was so impressed with their hospitality he called them the ‘Friendly Islands’.

 As a Polynesian monarchy, the Tongans have proudly retained their local culture and traditions.
-Tongan arts and handicrafts, including bone and wood carving, basket making and fine weaving, have been passed down through the generations.
+Tongan arts and handicrafts, include wood carving, basket making and fine weaving.
 In more recent times, Tongans have embraced Christianity and a visit to one of the many churches on Sunday is a special and memorable occasion.

 The Vaiola Hospital is based in the capital city of Nuku’alofa and has 200 beds, 52 doctors and around 245 nurses.
 Chronic diseases such as diabetes and ischaemic heart disease are major issues in Tonga.